Vtreka/Factory-Monitoring-Expanded/README.md

 Refresh timer - value in seconds, set above 3 for really big factories<br>
 Show name - Will display Industry Unit name instead of the item that is being crafted<br>
 Sort By item tier - Will sort by tier of item being crafted instead of Industry Unit tier <br>
+Sort By State - Sort industry units by their state value <br>
 border - bottom display line position, use to fine tune (increments of 10) if some headers are at the bottom.
 Maximum is 600.<br>
 tier1colour - Set Tier 1 Colour<br>
 tier2colour - Set Tier 2 Colour<br>